Search

 Community Engagement Toolkit

-What it sets out to achieve
+What the toolkit sets out to achieve

 This toolkit gives you the tools and information you need to run good community engagement.
 It will help you embed this way of working into your work going forward.